 Online Exhibition 2020

-Four members of the FPAA’s poetry group have submitted examples of their work – with each contributing books or poems they have written within the last year
+Four members of the FPAA’s poetry group submitted examples of their work – with each contributing books or poems they have written within the last year

 Helen Holmes is a senior Psychology lecturer and clinical-academic supervisor at the Institute of Psychiatry, psychology and neuroscience at Kings College London, and a group and accredited individual therapist on a psychosis unit at the Maudsley Hospital, alongside working in private practice in North London.
 Additionally, Helen is a qualified radio producer, helping people voice their interests, through documentary programmes and presenting music for Resonance FM.